 The ideal preservation approach in the Design Guidelines state that new additions preserve the historic and architectural integrity of the existing residence and that the individual features such as windows, roof, and foundation maintain the same characteristics as the existing.
 As stated previously, the proposed addition will have the same style, proportions, detailing, and materials as the existing residence.
-The proposed roof pitch will match the roof pitch on the main residence.
-The exterior walls of the addition will be clad with stucco siding that matches the existing residence.
+The proposed 3:12 roof pitch will match the 3:12 roof pitch on the main residence.
+The exterior walls of the addition will be clad with stucco siding that matches the existing residence and the windows have been conditioned to be compatible.
 Therefore, the proposed addition is consistent with the ideal preservation approach described in the Design Guidelines.

 CONCLUSION AND RECOMMENDATION

-The design and materials of the proposed major alteration meet the requirements of the Design Guidelines, the standards contained in Section .5809-13 of the Zoning Ordinance, and the SOI Standards for Rehabilitation.
+The design and materials of the proposed major alteration meet the requirements of the Design Guidelines, the standards contained in Section .5809-13 of the Zoning Ordinance and the SOI Standards for Rehabilitation.
 The major alteration will reflect the architectural style of the residence and will have no adverse impact on the architectural features of the residence or the Hacienda Park Historic District.
-Therefore, the project is consistent with the applicable standards and guidelines and staff recommends that Historic Preservation Commission adopt the attached resolution (Attachment 1) approving Major Certificate of Appropriateness (MAJCOA 9731-2018), subject to conditions.
+Therefore, the project, as conditioned, is consistent with the applicable standards and guidelines and staff recommends that Historic Preservation Commission adopt the attached resolution (Attachment 1) approving Major Certificate of Appropriateness (MAJCOA 9689-2018), subject to conditions.

-Respectfully submitted,

-Prepared by,
+Respectfully submitted, Prepared by,

-Emily Stadnicki Development Services Manager Ata Khan Senior Planner
+Emily Stadnicki Ata Khan Development Services Manager Senior Planner

-ATTACHMENTS: